papyrus-mc/papyruscs/readme.md

   --deleteexistingupdatefolder    (Default: false) Delete an existing update/dimX folder right before creating a
                                   possible new update

+  --use_leaflet_legacy            (Default: false) Use the legacy leaflet.js map renderer instead of the new
+                                  OpenLayers version

   --help                          Display this help screen.

   --version                       Display version information.